sudip-95/quantum-tomography-ml-v2/MINI_PAPER.md

 ## 1 Introduction

-At a very simple level, **tomography** means *reconstructing something you cannot see directly by looking at many different “shadows” of it*.
+At a very simple level, **Tomography** means reconstructing something you cannot see directly by looking at many different “shadows” of it.

 - In a medical CT scan, you shine X-rays from many angles and reconstruct a 3D picture of the body.
 - In **quantum state tomography**, you prepare many copies of the same quantum state, measure them in different ways, and reconstruct the invisible quantum state from the measurement outcomes.

-In this project I study **quantum state tomography** for 1–2 qubit systems using **physics-informed machine learning**.
+In this project I study quantum state tomography for 1–2 qubit systems using physics-informed machine learning.
 Instead of relying only on analytic formulas, I train a neural network that:

 1. Takes noisy measurement statistics as input,
 2. Outputs a full density matrix for the 1–2 qubit state, and